OksanaKosar/Forager_test_task/README.md

 The `OpenWeatherMapClient` class is provides a client for interacting with the OpenWeatherMap API to retrieve weather information.

-##  WeatherApiService
+##  WeatherApiHandler

-The `WeatherApiService` class is designed to make HTTP requests to the OpenWeatherMap API.
+The `WeatherApiHandler` class is designed to make HTTP requests to the OpenWeatherMap API.
 It requires an API key for authentication.

 ## OpenWeatherMapService